Icelandic Oratorios, or How I learned to play (the) Accordion

 5539652

-Computer searches for the deals with the fewest and most initial moves may prove a fruitful way to look for very hard and very easy deals; so far I have searched the first ten million Virtuoso deals.
+Computer searches for the deals with the fewest and most initial moves may prove a fruitful way to look for very hard and very easy deals; so far I have searched the first 15 million Virtuoso deals.
 One of the easiest may be number 5538652, which has 43 playable cards at the start, shown above: all but two cards at the beginning can either play or be played on.
 A number of examples turned up where fewer than 10 cards are playable at the start.
 So far I have been unable to solve any of these by hand.
 Mark Masten's solver has managed to solve them all, but its technique is impenetrable, jumping around to different parts of the tableau to make plays, and sometimes teetering on the brink of running out of moves.
 So far the hardest deal by far for the solver is number 1991636 (below); this took about two hours (of clock time) to solve, with the program taking 11919 attempts and examining 1618439 positions before finding a solution.
 This deal has only 9 playable cards at the start, only one in the first half of the deal.

 1991636